Office of the CEO

 Marc leads Public Interest Registry’s financial and operational procedures with extensive experience in developing and executing financial strategies to optimize growth and enhance operational execution.

 Previously, Saitta served as chief financial officer for the American Association of Motor Vehicle Administrators.
 During his five-year tenure at AAMVA, he led all financial strategy on behalf of the $40-plus million association, including developing a comprehensive member rebate strategy, diversifying revenue streams, improving governance and compliance practices, and strengthening human resources, resulting in millions of dollars in savings.
 He previously served in executive financial roles at Hanley Wood, Vois Inc., Smithsonian Business Ventures, America Online and Ogden Corporation.
 Saitta is a native of northern VA/DC metro area and a graduate of Virginia Polytechnic Institute and State University.

 Sales & Marketing

-With extensive experience in global technologies and the domain name industry, Dave Stewart works hands on with our marketing, sales, product and strategy functions, helping to expand our organisation’s international presence, as well as grow the market share for .org, the IDN TLDs, and upcoming .ngo and .ong domains.
+With extensive experience in global technologies and the domain name industry, Dave Stewart works hands on with our marketing, sales, product and strategy functions, helping to expand our organisation’s international presence, as well as grow the market share for .org, .ngo & .ong and the IDN TLDs.

 Most recently, Mr. Stewart served as vice president for strategic partnerships at Verisign where he was responsible for account management, channel marketing and business development.
 During his 10 years at Verisign, he helped champion the .com and .net brands across a global distribution channel of over 900 partners with 100,000-plus resellers, generating over $900 million in revenue.
 He previously spent eight years at Concert Communications, a joint venture between AT&T and British Telecom after starting his career at KPMG in Perth, Australia.
 A native of Australia, Mr. Stewart holds a bachelor’s in commerce from the University of Western Australia.